Evaluating the Generalization Ability of Super-Resolution Networks: Experiments

 \subsection{Evaluating the Model Generalization Ability}

 Model generalization ability measures the difference of processing effects on different types of input data.
+In the following, we analyze the model generalization results on blur, noise and real-world degraded input data.
 Note that the generalization ability is not equal to the output image quality.
-The benchmarking results are summarized in Tab. \ref{tab:benchmark}.
-Complete results and analysis of real datasets are in the supplementary file.
+The benchmarking results are summarized in Table \ref{tab:benchmark}.
+The detailed quantitative results are described in the supplementary file.

-\textbf{Blur degradation.} Fig. \ref{fig:blur_KL}(b) summarizes the distances of the resulting feature distributions between clean LR input dataset and degraded input datasets with various blur levels.
+\textbf{Blur degradation.} Figure \ref{fig:blur_KL}{(b)} summarizes the distances of the resulting feature distributions between clean LR input dataset and degraded input datasets with various isotropic Gaussian blur levels.
 Smaller value means the model can well generalize to the test dataset.
 Larger SRGA values imply the model processes the input degradation more differently than the chosen reference dataset.
 As can be seen, the distances of SRResNet (train: blur0-4) are continuously smaller than SRResNet (train: clean), which is intuitive and reasonable.
 The results can successfully describe the model performance change in a quantitative and analytical manner.
-For mild blur degradation (blur [0, 3]), DAN surpasses previous method IKC.
-However, when the blur degradation increases, the generalization ability of DAN becomes worse, indicating that DAN can only well generalized within mild degradation region.
-Among all the methods, SwinIR yields excellent generalization performance.
-Models trained with more degradations are likely to have better generalization despite that the absolute performance could deteriorate.
+Interestingly, for mild blur degradation (blur [0, 3]), DAN \cite{dan} has better model performance and generalization ability than SRResNet (train: blur0-2) and IKC.
+However, when the blur level becomes larger, its performance (PSNR, SSIM) and generalization (SRGA) deteriorate dramatically, indicating that DAN can only well generalized within mild degradation region.
+The proposed SRGA metric successfully describes such phenomenon.
+Another important observation is that methods like Real-ESRGAN \cite{realesrgan}, BSRGAN \cite{bsrgan} and SwinIR \cite{swinir} have relatively more stable and better generalization ability, especially for severe degraded data.
+Particularly, when the blur level is larger than 5, SRResNet, IKC \cite{ikc}, DAN \cite{dan} and DASR \cite{dasr} all fail to reconstruct the sharp images, while Real-ESRGAN, BSRGAN and SwinIR-GAN can still generate realistic images with sharp textures (see Figure \ref{fig:blur_img1}).
+It shows the superiority of such newly-proposed methods.
+This suggests that models trained with more degradations are likely to have better generalization despite that the absolute performance could deteriorate.
+For anisotropic blur degradation, as shown in Table \ref{tab:benchmark}, SRGA can also successfully embody the generalization ability of different models.
+Methods like BSRGAN, Real-ESRGAN and SwinIR still have good generalization on anisotropic blur degradation.